acplaza/acplaza/README.md

 ## Endpoints

+### Dodo Codes

 - /host-session/:dodo-code
 Returns info about an active island hosting session.

+### Custom Designs

+These endpoints take an optional `scale` parameter, an integer 1–6 which scales the image using what is believed to be the same algorithm that the game uses.

 - /design/:custom-design-code
 Returns the unprocessed response from Nintendo's servers.
 Contains the raw data for the image along with its palette and creator information.
 Binary data (`resp.mData.mData`) is base64 encoded.
 - /design/:custom-design-code.tar
 Returns a tar archive containing a PNG render of each layer of the given custom design code.
+- /design/:custom-design-code/:layer.png
+Returns a PNG render of the specified layer.

 ## Setup